Banking in India: SBI

 SBI merged with its associate bank State Bank of Saurashtra in 2008 and State Bank of Indore in 2010.

 Following a merger process, the merger of the 5 remaining associate banks, (viz.
 State Bank of Bikaner and Jaipur, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala, State Bank of Travancore); and the Bharatiya Mahila Bank) with the SBI was given an in-principle approval by the Union Cabinet on 15 June 2016.
 This came a month after the SBI board had, on 17 May 2016, cleared a proposal to merge its five associate banks and Bharatiya Mahila Bank with itself.

 On 15 February 2017, the Union Cabinet approved the merger of five associate banks with SBI.
 An analyst foresaw an initial negative impact as a result of different pension liability provisions and accounting policies for bad loans.
 The merger went into effect from 1 April 2017.

+IDFC

+In 2018, IDFC Bank merged with Capital First to form IDFC FIRST Bank, reflecting broader consolidation trends in India’s private banking sector.